-Every Ontario school board has a Special Education Advisory Committee (SEAC) — a committee that includes parent-association representatives and advises the board on special education programs and services.
-SEAC is not a complaints tribunal and will not fix your child's individual situation.
-Its power is systemic: when the same failure hits many families — unfilled EA absences, exclusion patterns, waitlists for assessments — SEAC is where a documented pattern gets on the board's agenda.
-Your incident log and chronology turn "my story" into "evidence of a pattern," which is exactly what SEAC members can use.
+Every Ontario school board has a Special Education Advisory Committee (SEAC).
+It includes parent-association representatives and advises the board on special education programs and services.
+SEAC is not a complaints tribunal.
+It will not fix your child's individual situation.
+Use SEAC for system-wide patterns.
+Examples include unfilled EA absences, exclusion patterns, and waitlists for assessments.
+Your incident log can turn "my story" into evidence of a pattern.

 Find your SEAC

-Check your board's website for SEAC meeting dates, members, and how to delegate (present) at a meeting.
+Check your board's website for SEAC meeting dates, members, and its procedure for public input.

 Turn your log into a pattern